-Mint Mobile vs. Cricket Wireless: Which is better for you?
+Should you get Mint Mobile or Cricket Wireless?

 Cons

 Take advantage of the massive AT&T network without the contracts.
-You can start as small as just talk and text and go all the way up to unlimited data with 15GB of hotspot data.
+You can start as small as just talk, text, and 2GB of data, then go all the way up to unlimited data with 15GB of hotspot data.

 Pros